tudurom/windowchef/README.md

 groups or toggle them.

 You can also activate *sticky group mode*.
 When activated, new windows are automatically assigned to the currently selected group.
-Together with the `group_active_specific` command (see `waitron(1)`), a workspace-like workflow can be achieved.
+Together with the `group_activate_specific` command (see `waitron(1)`), a workspace-like workflow can be achieved.

 ### Virtual grids